 Additional regulations to be met when importing products

 This platform does not include all the regulations that need to be met to import a product to Switzerland.
-Further information can be found on the website of the Federal Customs Office (customs duties, beer and tobacco taxes, VAT and other indirect taxes) and that of the Swiss Federal Institute of Intellectual Property (intellectual property).
+Further information can be found on the website of the Federal Office for Customs and Border Security FOCBS (customs duties, beer and tobacco taxes, VAT and other indirect taxes) and that of the Swiss Federal Institute of Intellectual Property (intellectual property).
 The Federal Customs Office’s online-tool TARES offers information on the customs clearing procedure.